open-telemetry/opentelemetry-operator/docs/api.md

-Autoscaler specifies the pod autoscaling configuration to use for the OpenTelemetryCollector workloa
+Autoscaler specifies the pod autoscaling configuration to use for the OpenTelemetryCollector workload.

 <table>
     <thead>